2016 New York Giants season: Week 7: at Los Angeles Rams

 The Giants played in London for the first time since their 2007 win against the Miami Dolphins.
 Larry Donnell fumbled on the first play from scrimmage and the Rams scored 10 quick points only to be shut out by a dominant Giants defense.
 Landon Collins broke out recording two interceptions, one for a touchdown which many analysts hailed as the play of the year.
 Dominique Rodgers-Cromartie also recorded two more interceptions, including the game-winner.
 The defensive front also recorded three sacks.
-Running back Rashad Jennings capped off a touchdown drive with a 1-yard run and the Giants won 17-10, improving to 4-3 with a Bye Week ahead.
+Running back Rashad Jennings capped off a touchdown drive with a 1-yard run and the Giants won 17–10, improving to 4–3 with a Bye Week ahead.

 Week 9: vs. Philadelphia Eagles

 The Giants quickly took a 14-point lead after rookie Carson Wentz threw two interceptions on his first two drives and Eli Manning capitalized with touchdown passes to Odell Beckham Jr. and Roger Lewis.
 The Eagles left 9 points off the board in the first half, being stopped on 4th down in field goal range twice and having a field goal attempt blocked.
-The Eagles hung on and had a chance to take the lead late, but the defense hung on the Giants improved to 5–3 and beat the Eagles at MetLife for the first time since 2012.
+The Eagles hung on and had a chance to take the lead late, but the Giants defense hung on and the Giants improved to 5–3 and beat the Eagles for the first time since 2013, and their first home win against the Eagles since 2012.

 This was the 14th and final time Eli Manning threw four touchdown passes in a game.

 Week 10: vs. Cincinnati Bengals

 After their win over the Eagles, the Giants stayed at home for a Monday night matchup against the Cincinnati Bengals, who were coming back from London after their tie against the Redskins.
-Tom Coughlin, Justin Tuck, and Ernie Accorsi were inducted into the Giants Ring of Honor at halftime nursing a 14-10 lead.
+Tom Coughlin, Justin Tuck, and Ernie Accorsi were inducted into the Giants Ring of Honor at halftime nursing a 14–10 lead.
 The Bengals quickly got 10 points and had a 6-point lead going into the 4th quarter.
-Sterling Shepard caught a touchdown on 4th and Goal to give the Giants a 21-20 lead.
+Sterling Shepard caught a touchdown on 4th and Goal to give the Giants a 21–20 lead.
 Their defense led by their vaunted pass rush took over and the offense successfully ran out the clock.
 The Giants improved to 6–3 and matched their win total from the previous two years.

 Week 11: vs. Chicago Bears

 The Giants stayed at home for a matchup against the Chicago Bears.
 The Bears took a 16–9 lead at halftime.
 Manning threw two touchdown passes to open the second half and their defense shut out the Bears for the rest of the game.
-Jay Cutler threw a late interception to Landon Collins - his final pass as a Chicago Bear - to seal the win.
-The Giants 7-3 start was their best 10 game start since starting 9-1 in 2008.
+Jay Cutler threw a late interception to Landon Collins – his final pass as a Chicago Bear – to seal the win.
+The Giants 7–3 start was their best 10 game start since starting 9–1 in 2008.
 The win also ensured the Giants improved from their 6–10 campaigns from the last two years, and extended their winning streak to five consecutive games, their longest since 2010.